A Dynamical Equation for the Lorenz Curve: Dynamics of incomplete moments of probability distributions arising from Fokker-Planck equations: Kinetic models of idealized economic systems

-It has been proven in both the discrete \cite{CB2023} and continuous time \cite{MR3428664} versions of the yard-sale model that wealth consolidates and the Gini coefficient approaches its maximum value of 1 in the limit $t\to\infty$.
+It has been proven in both the discrete \cite{CB2023} and continuous time \cite{MR3428664} versions of the yard-sale model that: (1) wealth condenses into a vanishingly small portion of the population and (2) the Gini coefficient approaches its maximum value of 1 in the limit $t\to\infty$.
 This has also been studied in a more general context in \cite{MR4267576}.
-For the equation of motion \eqref{eq:ysm}, this increase is monotonic, a result which is easily understood in the context of \eqref{eq:dGinidt2} where the convexity of the Lorenz curve is guaranteed by the positivity of the agent density $\rho$.
+For the equation of motion \cref{eq:ysm}, this increase is monotonic, a result which is easily understood in the context of \cref{eq:dGinidt2} where the convexity of the Lorenz curve is guaranteed by the positivity of the agent density $\rho$.

 A direct proof of the preservation of convexity for more general Lorenz dynamics without an appeal to the behavior of $\rho$ and a minimum principle for a broader class of parabolic equations is a worthwhile problem for future study.